 - Failure of vehicle engines to operate.

-When selecting an ip code testing procedure, consider the operational purpose of the material.
+When selecting an IP code testing procedure, consider the operational purpose of the material.
 This will determine the functions to be performed by the material when partially or fully immersed in water.
-Lastly, consder the natural exposure and the test data required to determine whether the operational purpose of the material has been met.
+Lastly, the natural exposure and the test data are considered to determine whether the operational purpose of the material has been met.